turbot/steampipe-plugin-config/docs/tables/json_key_value.md

 # Table: json_key_value

-Query key-value pair data along with comments and line number from JSON files found in the configured `paths`.
+Query key-value pairs and line numbers from JSON files found in the configured `json_paths`.

-For instance, if `paths` is set to `/Users/myuser/json/*`, and that directory contains:
+For instance, if `json_paths` is set to `[ "/Users/myuser/*.json" ]`, and that directory contains:

 - sample.json
 - invoice.json